Homnmah/100score-by-you/README.md

 # 100score-by-you
 heyyyy
-im sleepy so i dont know about reedme but in general
+im sleepy so i dont know about readme but in general

 you need to inter in your account first then you have different menu as admin or user